 - Biologic therapy (Enbrel, Stelara, Humira)

-Psoriasis Treatment at The Menkes Clinic and Surgery Center
+Psoriasis Treatment at The Menkes Clinic & Surgery Center